accesscode-2-1/unit-5/final-projects/advanced-java/README.md

 >
 > When printing out the contents of the dictionary, you'll have to use the `WordTrie.toList()` method, since `WordTrie` isn't directly iterable with Java's "for each" statement.

-Now if you run the program, the word trie will appear to be empty, as `add()` doesn't actually add anything.
+Now if you run the program, the dictionary will appear to be empty, as `add()` doesn't actually add anything.

 > **Step 4:** Decide how to implement a node in your trie.
 You may choose to create a new class for this.
 Each node should use an array of exactly 26 elements to store its children.
 If you create a new class, `WordTrie` should have a `root` attribute that references the root node.
 >